BillClintonAglomasa/code_practice/SE/C_programming/Chapter_1/README.md

 This program counts digits, white spaces and other characters from input.

 20.0 ex8.0_power_function.c
-This program contains a function that take to parameters, exponent and base, to compute calculations.
+This program contains a function that take two parameters, exponent and base, to compute calculations.

+21.0 ex8.1_power_function.c
+A function that computes result of a power calculation.
+This function uses C's principle, where arguments values are copied and a function does not change the real value.

+22.0 ex8.2_temperature_conversion.c
+This program uses fahrtocel function to convert temperature from fahrenheit to celsius and iterate 10x by reducing the value of the fahrenhiet temperature that is converted.

+23.0 ex9.0_reads_lines_print_longest.c
+This program uses get_line and copy functions to count the total number of characters of a line and if a new line is longer than the previous line, it copies it and then prints it to the screen.

+24.0 ex10_external_variables_scope.c
+This program uses get_line and copy functions to count the total number of characters of a line and if a new line is longer than the previous line, it copies it and then prints it to the screen.
+Instead of using local variables, this uses extern function to declare global variables to implement the program.